Dry Season vs Wet Season Wildlife Behaviour in the Masai Mara: A Safari Guide

 This is where Trunktrails Safaris adds real value.
 We are Nairobi-based and Kenyan-owned.
 We plan around migration windows, rain patterns, school-holiday pressure, and the practical feel of each month, not generic best-time lists.
 That gives clients dates that suit the experience they actually want.

-Here is the honest dry season vs wet season wildlife masai mara comparison, the same one we use when shaping a client’s travel window.
+Here is the honest dry season vs wet season wildlife masai mara comparison, the way we explain it to clients.

 Overview: Masai Mara Seasons